 Affiliate links, just like sponsored posts, are based on trust.
-You are trusting that I am only going to link to products and services I love, use, and genuinely would refer my friends to purchase.
+You are trusting that I am only going to be blogging about and using affiliate links for products and services I love, use, and genuinely would refer my friends to purchase.
 You’re also trusting that I’m not going to create content for the sole purpose of trying to make money through affiliate links.
 I do think there is a fine line and each blogger has to decide where that line is.

 For me, affiliate links are almost always an afterthought.
 I create the content and then look through the post to see where I can place affiliate links.
 I’m not as savvy with affiliate links as I probably could be, though!

 As I just mentioned above, I am not super savvy when it comes to affiliate links, but I’ll share what I know and how I use them.